NebelTVOrg/content-api/README.md

 Wrapper now in LIVE mode, and works with IVA services using free developer key.

-How to use live wrapper:
+How to use live wrapper (examples):

-all possible usages for current test wrapper in example -

 JAVA code: